Sage/carbon/guides/02_building_basic_component.md

 ## Adding CSS Classes

 Our button is currently a basic HTML button without any custom styling.
 We want to add a class name to the button component.
-Carbon uses [`Block, Element, Modifier` (BEM)](https://en.bem.info/) method to structure the CSS classes.
+Carbon uses the [`Block, Element, Modifier` (BEM)](https://en.bem.info/) pattern to structure the CSS classes.

 ```javascript